Rutgers, The State University of New Jersey—New Brunswick

 • Eighth-oldest institution of higher learning in North America

 Careers for Rutgers Graduates

 • Extensive career services operation for Rutgers students and alumni

 • Top employers include Amazon, Bloomberg, Deloitte, Goldman Sachs, Google, JPMorgan Chase & Co., Lockheed Martin, L’Oreal, Memorial Sloan Kettering Cancer Center, and RWJBarnabas Health.

 • 22 NCAA Division I sports

 • 50+ club sports and intramural teams

 • Students with high school marching band experience may sign up for the Marching Scarlet Knights.

-• Students from all 50 states and more than 100 countries
+• Students from all 50 states and 100+ countries

 • Air Force, Army, and Navy ROTC